HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ![](images/max_features.png)

 7. `number_trees`: more tress provides better accuracy.
 However, more trees also mean more computational cost.
 In discussion of [[Stackoverflow: Random forest tuning - tree depth and number of trees]][Random forest tuning - tree depth and number of trees], after a certain number of trees, the improvement is negligible.
+Meanwhile, we can also visualize how the "forest" plays the role on classification.

 ![](images/effect_numtrees.png)